crypt0kitik/1-course--Python/README.md

 I study the Machine Learning and Data Engineering Bachelor program (the first semester).
 Here you can find tasks which I do during the "Introduction to Programming" course.

-I will continue to update the project while doing the course.
+I will keep to update the repository while doing the course.